CloudHelvetica/tooli/README.md

 ## License

 Each piece of software is licensed under their respective original licenses.
 This repo itself is licensed under the most permissive license allowed by the constituent packages.

+## Privacy Disclosure

+The only data logged per-visit is [performed by github](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#data-collection), as [Tooli.Tools](https://tooli.tools) is hosted on Github pages.